 If you cannot provide all of the information needed on a SNAP benefits application right away, you may submit an incomplete form.
 At a minimum, your application must have your name, address and signature.
 You will eventually need to provide the other required details so that your application can be fully processed.

-How to Apply for Food Stamps Online in Ohio
+Applying for Ohio Food Stamps Online

 Filling out a food stamp application online is usually the fastest and easiest way to sign up.
 To request food stamps online, you may use the Ohio Benefits portal.
 This website is used for most types of benefits provided by the state government.